kgraaf/python-maprooms-fork/onset_maproom/README.md

 * Navigate your browser to `http://127.0.0.1:8050/onset-maproom/`

-* When done using the maproom stop Dash with CTRL-C and deactivate the `maproom` environment with:
+* When done using the maproom stop Dash with CTRL-C and deactivate the `enactsmaproom` environment with:

     `conda deactivate`